togacharls/applimentate/README.md

 * [__npm__ and __node.js__](https://nodejs.org/en/)
 * __Ionic__

-    Once you have installed npm and node.js, open a command promp and eject next command:
+    Once you have installed npm and node.js, open a command promp and run the next command:
     ```
     npm install -g ionic@latest
     ```
 * [__Git__](https://git-scm.com/downloads) _(Optional)_

-    Once you have installed npm and node.js, open a command promp and eject next command:

     If you have configured your SSH access:
      ```
      git clone git@github.com:togacharls/applimentate.git